-Members with 'total income' less than $54,837 in the 2020/21 financial year and make a personal non-concessional contribution into super may be eligible for a government co-contribution up to $500.
+Members with total income* less than the higher-income threshold in the relevant financial year, who make a personal non-concessional contribution to superannuation, may be eligible for a government co-contribution.

 To be eligible to receive a government co-contribution, members must satisfy the following requirements for the relevant financial year:

 - be less than 71 years old at the end of the financial year

 - be eligible to contribute to superannuation and make a personal non-concessional (after-tax) contribution to a complying superannuation fund by 30 June